ENCCS/gpu-programming/content/2-gpu-ecosystem.rst

 **Compute Unified Device Architecture** is the parallel computing platform from Nvidia.
 The CUDA API provides a comprehensive set of functions and tools for developing high-performance applications that run on NVIDIA GPUs.
 It consists of two main components: the CUDA Toolkit and the CUDA driver.
 The toolkit provides a set of libraries, compilers, and development tools for programming and optimizing CUDA applications, while the driver is responsible for communication between the host CPU and the GPU.
 CUDA is designed to work with programming languages such as C, C++, and Fortran.

-CUDA API provides many highly optimize libraries are included in the toolkit like: **cuBLAS** (for linear algebra operatiosn, such a dense matrix multiplication), **cuFFT** (for performing fast Fourier transforms), **cuRAND** (for generating pseudo-randonm numbers), **cuSPARSE** (for sparse matrices operations).
+CUDA API provides many highly optimize libraries such as: **cuBLAS** (for linear algebra operatiosn, such a dense matrix multiplication), **cuFFT** (for performing fast Fourier transforms), **cuRAND** (for generating pseudo-randonm numbers), **cuSPARSE** (for sparse matrices operations).
 Using these libraries, developers can quickly and easily accelerate complex computations on NVIDIA GPUs without having to write low-level GPU code themselves.

 There are several compilers that can be used for developing and eecuting code on Nvidia GPUs: **nvcc**.
 The latest versions are based on the widely used LLVM open source compiler infrastructure. nvcc produces optimized code for NVIDIA GPUs and drives a supported host compiler for AMD, Intel, OpenPOWER, and Arm CPUs.